mikesusz/mikesusz.dev/src/pages/uses.md

 ---
-layout: "../layouts/StaticPage.astro"
+layout: '../layouts/StaticPage.astro'
-title: "Mike Susz Uses"
+title: 'Mike Susz Uses'
-description: "Information about the tools that I use"
+description: 'Information about the tools that I use'
 ---

 This is about the software tools that I use.